Leaping Bunny FAQs

 Why is a ‘rolling rule’ or ‘supplier specific boycott’ policy ineffective?

 Some companies adopt a rolling rule approach (such as a five-year rolling rule) and will not use ingredients which have been animal tested within the specified timeframe (five years, for example).
-However, the company can then use those same ingredients once the time has elapsed, limiting the incentive for suppliers to develop alternative test methods, and not testing again in the future.
+However, this means that a company can then use those same ingredients once the time has elapsed, limiting the incentive for suppliers to develop alternative test methods, and not testing again in the future.

 Companies that operate the supplier specific boycott can use ingredients that are tested on animals tomorrow, providing the supplier then agrees not to test in the future.
 Without a fixed cut-off date, no line is drawn, and animal testing within the industry may continue indefinitely.
-Furthermore, without monitoring the entire supply chain, there is no assurance that substances have not been animal tested at an earlier stage.
+Furthermore, without monitoring the entire supply chain, there is no assurance that substances have not been animal tested at an earlier stage of the production process.

 I cannot find an answer to my question here, can I contact you?